 Finally, the relation (Y6) is a cubic relation on amplitudes $E(\Lambda\to\Lambda+A)$,

 and similarly for (Y7).

-\paragraph{Young's lattice} We can picture the previous discussion diagrammatically in terms of a generalization of the Young's lattice to plane partitions, perhaps with some additional geometric constraints.
-We associate to a representation an oriented graph with nodes labelled by plane partitions and oriented edges connecting two plane partitions which differ by addition of one box, the arrow pointing in the direction of addition of a box.
-The basis vectors (vertices of the graph) are uniquely determined up to an overall rescaling by a $\mathbbm{C}^{\times}$ factor.
-The box addition amplitudes $E(\Lambda\to\Lambda+\Box)$ are associated to edges and we can think of them as a discretized $\mathbbm{C}^{\times}$ connection - under the rescaling of the basis vectors they transform correctly as a holonomy from one vertex to the other.
+\paragraph{Young's lattice} We can picture the previous discussion diagrammatically in terms of a generalization of the Young's lattice to the plane partitions.
+We associate to a representation an oriented graph with nodes labelled by the plane partitions and with oriented edges connecting nodes which differ by an addition of a box, the arrow pointing in the direction of the addition of the box.
+The basis vectors (corresponding to the vertices of the graph) are uniquely determined up to an overall rescaling by a $\mathbbm{C}^{\times}$ factor.
+The box addition amplitudes $E(\Lambda\to\Lambda+\Box)$ are associated to the edges and we can think of them as a discretized $\mathbbm{C}^{\times}$ connection - under the rescaling of the basis vectors they transform as a holonomy from one vertex to another.

-For every plane partition to which we can add two different boxes we have a square in the lattice and the quadratic relation (\ref{eeholo}) expresses that the holonomy around this square is given by $\varphi(h_A-h_B)$, so in this way $\varphi(h_A-h_B)$ is associated to every square and it behaves as integrated curvature over this square (holonomy of the closed loop).
+For every plane partition to which we can add two different boxes we have a square in the lattice and the quadratic relation (\ref{eeholo}) expresses that the holonomy around this square is given by $\varphi(h_A-h_B)$.
+In this way $\varphi(h_A-h_B)$ associated to squares behaves as an integrated curvature (holonomy around the closed loop).

-We may now count the number of unknown $E(\Lambda\to\Lambda+\Box)$ coefficients and determine to which extent the relation (\ref{eeholo}) determines these uniquely.
-First of all, let us introduce some notation.
-Let us denote by $c_{nk}$ the number of partitions of $n$ boxes to which we can add another box in $k$ possible ways (so there are $k$ arrows starting at this partition).
+We may now count the number of unknown $E(\Lambda\to\Lambda+\Box)$ coefficients and determine to which extent the relation (\ref{eeholo}) determines them uniquely.
+Let us first introduce some notation.
+We will denote by $c_{nk}$ the number of partitions with $n$ boxes to which we can add another box in $k$ possible ways (so there are $k$ arrows starting at this partition).
 For example, if we specialize to the usual 2 dimensional partitions, the generating function of these integers is